chef/chef-workstation/www/content/workstation/config_rb.md

 :   Allows OpenSSL to enforce FIPS-validated security during a Chef
     Infra Client run.
 Set to `true` to enable FIPS-validated security.

-    FIPS support is available in Chef Client versions 12.8 and above.
     The following operating systems are supported:

     -   Red Hat Enterprise Linux